Outside school magazines, “The Tiredness of Rosabel” was Katherine Mansfield’s first published story (1908, when Mansfield was 20 years old).

 Rosabel’s own room is marked by poverty, with the chipped enamel on the wash basin and the overall grimy description.
 We already know she’s living in poverty because she’s hungry.
-She would like a meal including meat, but can only afford a scone, tea and boiled egg.
+She would like a meal including meat but can only afford a scone, tea and boiled egg.
 Later in the story, a male customer will compliment her on her petite figure.
-The irony is one that endures today — Rosabel is fashionably petite (in the 1920s, a straight-up-and-down, boyish body for women was the fashion).
+The irony is one that endures today — Rosabel is fashionably petite (in the 1920s, a straight-up-and-down, boyish body for women was the dominant ideal).
 But Rosabel’s small body is due to lack of nutrition.
 The man wouldn’t suspect that for a moment, never having experienced hunger himself.

 STORY STRUCTURE OF “THE TIREDNESS OF ROSABEL”

 The structure of “The Tiredness of Rosabel” juxtaposes Rosabel’s reality with her imagined world, highlighting the difference between them.
 In 1908, ‘structure creating metaphor’ was something of a revolution in British short fiction.
 Mansfield grew up in New Zealand but was part of that revolution.
 At the time, short stories were not considered an art form in their own right, but rather a sort of inferior novel for beginners.

 NARRATION AND LANGUAGE

 Apart from the final sentence, the point of view is consistent.
 The narrator’s comments merge with Rosabel’s thoughts to minimise the distance between readers and the story.
 This serves to draw the readers into Rosabel’s world and keep us there.